Pharmacist CV

 Managed a team of pharmacy technicians and ensured the timely processing of prescriptions, exceptional customer service, and proper inventory management.
 Maintained inventory levels and ordered medications in a timely and cost-effective manner.
 Counselled patients on medication usage, potential side effects, and drug interactions.

-How to include skills in a pharmacist CV
+How to include skills for a pharmacist CV

 Communication